Personal Note: While the focus of this article is MLM recruiting, the ideas covered apply to any type of sales.

-I recently watch a video made by a network marketing professional who personally recruits more than 20 associates a month.
+I recently watched a video made by a network marketing professional who personally recruits more than 20 associates a month.
 It sums up what it really takes to successfully recruit people into your network marketing company.
 This article sums up the key points of that video.
-If after reading this article, you would like to see the video, send me an email and I will be happy to forward you a link to where you can get access to it.

-The successful network marketer knows that sponsoring new business partners is a sorting process..
+The successful network marketer knows that sponsoring new business partners is a sorting process.
 The reality is that 8 out of 10 people that you talk to will not be qualified to join your opportunity.
-Your looking for the 2 quality candidates for your opportunity.
+You’re looking for the 2 out of 10 candidates who do qualify for your opportunity.
 Your primary objective is to present your opportunity to those people who qualify for your opportunity, not convince them.

 You see, finding new business associates is like recruiting a new employee for a top corporate position.
 If you were Bill Gates would spend your time trying to convince everyone who applied for a job, or would you interview candidates and then make a job offer to the most qualified.
 Network marketing professionals have the mindset of a corporate recruiter.
 The corporate recruiter places ads for the position they are trying to fill and then interviews the applicants and select those people who qualify for the position.
 They follow the 4 S formula: Some will, Some won’t So what, See whose next!